-Common university majors related to the field of Mathematics include: Applied Mathematics, Cognitive Science, Mathematics, Statistics.
+Common university majors related to the field of mathematics include:

+- Applied Mathematics

+- Cognitive Science

+- Mathematics

+- Statistics

 Students who plan to transfer to a four-year college or university in this discipline should consult with a counselor or visit the Transfer Center to determine the appropriate major preparation courses for their specific transfer institution and major.
-Transfer students may also earn an Associate of Arts degree with an area of emphasis in Mathematics Studies (see below).
-This degree is designed to accommodate the differing requirements of a wide variety of transfer institutions and major options in order to provide the most efficient path to transfer.
 More information on transfer programs and procedures is available in the Transfer Guide section of the catalog.